josephxbrick/documentorganizer/README.md

 ### Sequential order of callout markers

-The plugin when run numbers the marker instances based on their position in the mockup: the higher-up the marker appears in the mockup, the lower its number.
+The plugin numbers the marker instances based on their position in the mockup: the higher-up the marker appears in the mockup, the lower its number.
 If multiple markers have the same `y` value, they will be numbered left to right.

 Here's an example of callout numbering when using section numbering.
 Note how the numbering follows the vertical positions of the markers.